 Portland Police Officer Requirements

-To begin the process of being considered for the PPB, new recruits take a written test and are interviewed and share a personal history document.
-Those who pass the first two hurdles will then take a physical abilities test, undergo a background investigation and be medically and psychologically evaluated.
+To begin the process of being considered for the PPB, new recruits must take a written test through the National Testing Network.
+After taking the exam, candidates may apply to the department.
+Next, candidates submit a personal history statement; well-qualified candidates will be invited to interview with a department panel.
+Candidates moving forward in the process will then take a physical abilities test, undergo a background investigation, and be medically and psychologically evaluated.
 Each step must be passed before the candidate can move on to the next step.
-Those making it through the application process will most likely be offered a position within the Bureau and will move on to basic training.
+Those who are successful in the application process will be offered a position within the PPB and will move on to basic training.

 For more information about how to become a cop in a typical big city, see 10 Steps to Becoming a Police Officer on our home page.
-If you are ready to apply now, find specific application information at Portland Police Bureau – Jobs.
+If you are ready to apply now, find specific application information on the Portland Police Bureau recruiting site.

 Portland Police Bureau Information

 The Portland Police Bureau is a diverse force dedicated to the protection of residents, the reduction of crime, and commitment to the community.
 In addition to patrol districts, the department maintains several specialty units to better serve the population of the city.
 These include a behavioral health unit, bike theft task force, a canine unit, a family services division, a human trafficking task force, and more.
 After working for four-and-a-half years as an officer, PPB cops are eligible to sit for promotional exams to become a sergeant, detective, or criminalist.

 The PPB is currently facing a shortage of officers and recently amended its hiring policies; the department will consider non-US citizens who have permanent residency as well as recent marijuana users who otherwise meet the department’s standard qualifications.4 The department is offering generous incentives to attract qualified applicants, including $2,500 in relocation assistance and up to $6,000 in hiring bonuses.5